ObadahEssa881/Weather-API-Job-Interview/README.md

 A small backend service built with **Node.js + TypeScript + Express** for fetching and caching live weather data from the **OpenWeatherMap API**.

-This project was developed as part of a **backend developer technical task** for a company that specializes in **financial & wallet-based systems**.
-The purpose is to demonstrate production-ready code quality, API integration, caching, validation, and structured backend architecture.

 ---

 ## 🚀 Overview